Applying for a Refugee Status.

 - Outside of your home country.

-If you fall under country of asylum class you must be:
+If you fall under the country of asylum class, you must be:

 - Outside your home country.

-- Under affect of civil war or armed conflicts.
+- Under the effect of civil war or armed conflicts.

 - Denied basic human rights in your home country.

-If you fall under the Country of the Asylum Class you will opt for the In-Canada Asylum Program.
-You may also be sponsored privately and can also choose this program if you have the funds to support yourself along with your family to arrive to Canada.
-However you will still require a referral by the UNHCR, a private sponsor or a referral organization.
+If you fall under the Country of the Asylum Class, you will opt for the In-Canada Asylum Program.
+You may also be sponsored privately and can also choose this program if you have the funds to support yourself along with your family to arrive in Canada.
+However, you will still require a referral by the UNHCR, a private sponsor, or a referral organization.

 There are two types of program in the Canadian refugee system:

-Refugee and humanitarian resettlement program is for refugees who have been living in refugee camps for a considerable amount of time and are discovered by the United Nations Refugee Agency (UNHCR) and private sponsors.
+Refugee and humanitarian resettlement programs are for refugees who have been living in refugee camps for a considerable amount of time and are discovered by the United Nations Refugee Agency (UNHCR) and private sponsors.
 They aim to resettle refugees in Canada along with the support of the Canadian government.
-These private sponsors are known as Sponsorship Agreement Holders (SAH) and sponsor refuges privately or with other people in the community.
-The United Nations Refugee agency (UNHCR) also has a Blended Visa Office-Referred Program (BVOR) which aims to match refugees to private sponsors.
-These programs make sure there are no predicaments regarding health, security and criminality while sponsoring refugees to Canada.
+These private sponsors are known as Sponsorship Agreement Holders (SAH) and sponsor refugees privately or with other people in the community.
+The United Nations Refugee Agency (UNHCR) also has a Blended Visa Office-Referred Program (BVOR) which aims to match refugees to private sponsors.
+These programs make sure there are no predicaments regarding health, security, and criminality while sponsoring refugees to Canada.